ondrejd/zf2-cron-helper/README.md

 3. Pre-configured CRON jobs can be modified or triggered outside the regular timeplan
 4. Simple registering one-time CRON jobs directly from the code
 5. Advanced logging features with optional background - defaultly SQLite database but you can provide your own database adapter
+6. `EventManager` is used so you can easilly append new actions
 6. All code is well documented and tested

 ## Installation